-During the early days of the breed, the breed standards for Pomeranians adopted the terms “Fox Face” or “Fox Like Appearance” to describe the head of the Pomeranian.
+During the breed's early days, the breed standards for Pomeranians adopted the terms “Fox Face” or “Fox Like Appearance” to describe the head of the Pomeranian.

 A fox-like expression and foxy in outline are called for in different breed standards.